ephemient/kotlinx-serialization-contrib/README.md

 }
 ```

-This can be found in the `json-java` artifact.
+This can be found in the `json-contrib` artifact.

 ```groovy
 repositories {